Healthy Homes Assessment Stokes Valley

 What We Do

-As building inspectors we are experts in all aspects of specialist home inspections.
-We’re here to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors, we handle all issues involved in expert home examinations.
+We’re here to ensure that you make the correct decision when buying your next home.

-We are serious about your investment, and undertake comprehensive checks to make sure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the enjoyable aspects of owning or purchasing your own home.
+We take your investment seriously, and undertake comprehensive examinations to make sure you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the fun parts of purchasing or owning the house.

-We offer a wide range of services to make sure that you are fully aware of the state of any property that you might be thinking of buying or selling as well as additional services.
+We are specialised in a range of solutions to ensure that you are fully aware of the state of any property you could be thinking of buying or selling and also other services.

-Not only do we work with you , but we also work with important clients such as municipal councils and banks and insurance companies.
-Evidently they enjoy their reassurance provided, because of the information contained in our building inspection reports.
+Not only do we work with you , but we also collaborate with a number of large clients including local councils, banks, and insurance companies.
+Evidently they enjoy our reassurance provided, thanks to the information provided in our building inspection reports.

-With our systemised approach to inspecting your property as well as the latest technology in software with digital photos embedded into the report, you can actually see any issues that could be discovered.
-With our comprehensive reporting it’s easy to understand why we receive so many referrals from clients our service to family members and friends.
+We have a systematic approach to inspecting your property and the latest software technology which includes digital photos in the Report, you are able to actually see any issues that may be found.
+Thanks to our comprehensive reporting it’s no wonder we get so many clients recommending our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports